Pakistan’s ex-PM Imran Khan no-show in court, avoids arrest

 “Imran Khan only appears before the courts when he wants to,” said Ranja.

 Fawad Chaudhry, a close aide of Khan and a senior leader in his Pakistan Tehreek-e-Insaf party, claimed Khan could not travel to Islamabad for health reasons.
-He said Khan’s legal team would appeal to another court to cancel Khan’s summons and the arrest warrant.
+Meanwhile, Khan’s legal team appealed to another court in Islamabad to cancel the summons and arrest warrant for the former premier.

 Khan has been living in the eastern city of Lahore since November, when he was shot in the leg by a gunman during a protest rally.
 Since then, he has only once traveled to Islamabad — last week — for court appearances in other cases against him.